 What happens after the glacier retreats?

 As Mendenhall Glacier retreats and uncovers bare rock, the wind carries seeds and spores of moss onto barren land.
 Alder, willow and cottonwood tree seeds systematically grow in degalciated landscapes.
 Glacier debris, poor in nutrients, depends on flowering lupine and alder to fix nitrogen in the soil, and all species add organic matter to the soil as they are overtopped and shaded out by other species.
 Spruce and hemlock ultimately rise to close the forest canopy, eventually creating an old growth forest.
 Encompassing almost 350 years, this sequence of plant succession provides habitat for an increasing number of plants and animal species.

 What evidence do glaciers leave behind?

 The base of Mendenhall Glacier works like a giant piece of sandpaper.
 As the ice flows towards Mendenhall Lake, the glacier plucks rocks that become imbedded in the ice from the valley floor.
 The glacier scrapes these rocks across the bedrock creating grooves and striations.
 The glacier's erosive power changes the landscape and scrapes much of the soil and rock from the valley walls.
 Rocks scoured from the surrounding valley wallscan fall on to the glacier and be transported down valley.
 This process can create dark debris lines called moraines on the edges and, where two branches come together, down the center of the glacier.
 As the glacier continues its path towards Mendenhall Lake, it carries debris like a conveyor belt and deposits it in the lake.
 As it moves the glacier also grinds up rock to a fine powder called rock flour that escapes with glacial melt water and creates the lake's murky color.
-Mendenhall Glacier's retreat exposes its trimline, marked by slightly sloping changes in vegetation on the valley walls that indicate the glacier's height at its point of maximum advance.
-As the glacial ice melts or calves icebergs, the glacier drops large rocks called erratics that its ice either quarried further up the valley or that fell onto the ice from rock walls above the glacier.
-These granite boulders can be seen lying on the metamorphic rock around the visitor center.

 What wildlife lives near the glacier?